 Lessons are 15 minutes long and usually shared between two students.
 Students are able to take two lessons on each instrument a week.
 Students are also welcome to practice on our extra keyboards before or after their scheduled lessons.
 Other music classes are occasionally available throughout the year.

 Project CHEER has been operating at the Hallie Q. Brown/Martin Luther King Center since 1969.
 Project CHEER’s activities grew out of a Schubert Club program that started in 1911 at the West Side Neighborhood House.
 Project CHEER acquired its name and its focus from Prentice Harris, former music director at the Hallie Q. Brown Center, who was the program’s first director.

 Honoring Joanna Kirby

-Each year since 2000, the Schubert Club has given its An die Musik award to honor a classical music enthusiast whose outstanding dedication and commitment over many has significantly furthered the work and mission of The Schubert Club.
+Each year since 2000, Schubert Club has given its An die Musik award to honor a classical music enthusiast whose outstanding dedication and commitment over many years has significantly furthered the work and mission of the Schubert Club.